Accidents Involving Uber, Lyft And Other Rideshare Services

-If you have suffered injuries, harm and/or loss as a result of any accident involving a ride share program such as UBER or LYFT, New York State has taken steps in order to protect you in the event there has been an accident.
-New York State has enacted insurance requirements to protect anybody involved in a ride share accident including passengers, drivers, pedestrians, bicyclists and motorcyclists.
+If you have suffered injuries, harm and/or losses as a result of any accident involving a rideshare program such as Uber or Lyft, New York state has taken steps in order to protect you in the event there has been an accident.
+The state has enacted insurance requirements to protect anybody involved in a rideshare accident, including passengers, drivers, pedestrians, bicyclists and motorcyclists.

-Due to the overwhelming and growing popularity of electronic ride-hailing applications throughout all of the major cities and populated suburbs throughout New York State, victims of accidents involving these ride share vehicles have been protected with insurance coverage that will apply based upon the driver activity taking place at the time that an accident occurs.
+Due to the overwhelming and growing popularity of electronic ridesharing applications throughout all of the major cities and populated suburbs throughout New York state, victims of accidents involving these rideshare vehicles have been protected with insurance coverage that will apply based upon the “driver activity” taking place at the time that an accident occurs.

 Driver Activity Which Determines Insurance Coverage

-- The first activity involves a ride share driver who is driving where the App is not turned on and the driver is not looking for a passenger.
-In this situation, the driver’s own insurance policy will be the only available insurance unless you as a passenger have your own underinsured insurance through a policy on your own vehicle or in your own household where you reside.
+- The first activity involves a rideshare driver who is driving where the app is not turned on and the driver is not looking for a passenger.
+In this situation, the driver’s own insurance policy will be the only available insurance unless you as a passenger have your own underinsured (if the rideshare insurance policy is less than your own policy and you have underinsurance coverage available through your own policy) insurance through a policy on your own vehicle or in your own household where you reside.

-- This second activity involves a ride share driver who has the App turned on with the digital network engaged and is waiting for a ride request from a potential user/passenger.
-During this activity the transportation network company such as Uber will have its insurance apply but the coverage will usually be limited to $50,000.00 per person for injuries and up to a total of $100,000.00 available if more than one person is injured.
-There will be available $25,000.00 for property damage.
+- This second activity involves a rideshare driver who has the app turned on with the digital network engaged and is waiting for a ride request from a potential user/passenger.
+During this activity, the transportation network company such as Uber will have its insurance apply but the coverage will usually be limited to $50,000 per person for injuries and up to a total of $100,000 available if more than one person is injured.
+There will be available $25,000 for property damage.

-- During the third activity, the driver has the App on and is logged into the digital network on the way to pick up the passenger he or she was matched with in the pre-arranged trip.
-In this instance if there is an accident then there will usually be at least $1,000,000.00 personal injury coverage available because of bodily injury or death involving any person or destruction of property.
+- During the third activity, the driver has the app on and is logged into the digital network on the way to pick up the passenger he or she was matched within the prearranged trip.
+In this instance, if there is an accident then there will usually be at least $1 million personal injury coverage available because of bodily injury or death involving any person or destruction of property.

-If you or a family member is the unfortunate victim of a ride share service accident and there has been an injury or death then you need to talk to an attorney right away so that all necessary steps and procedures can be employed to protect your rights.
-You can learn more about what to expect in terms of any claims, damages and what to expect in our content under Vehicle accidents “Drivers and Passengers Who Are Victims”.
-Do not hesitate to call the Law Offices of Ira M. Perlman, P.C. and Robert D. Rosen, P.C. for a free consultation and help.
+If you or a family member is the unfortunate victim of a rideshare service accident and there has been an injury or death, then you need to talk to an attorney right away so that all necessary steps and procedures can be employed to protect your rights.
+Do not hesitate to call the Law Offices of Ira M. Perlman, P.C. & Robert D. Rosen, P.C., at 212-689-5000 or reach out online for a free consultation and help.